wolfgangj/okami/README.md

 ![okami](okami.png)

+> If it were more difficult to compose separately developed libraries
+> and knock out "glue code" and if units of source beyond a certain size
+> were more difficult to manage then program design might improve.
+(Thomas Lord)

 ## The Threefold Conjecture

 1. We need to get close down to the level of the machine to be in control of it.

 2. We need to be in control of the machine to make it collaborate with us effectively.

-3. We need to make the machine collaborate with us effectively to create high-quality software.
+3. We need to make the machine collaborate with us effectively to create solid high-level code.

 ## About `okami`